 $2,000

-A storage cart was required for the massive transfusion protocol that allows for the rapid and mobile handling of patients in respiratory distress.
+A storage cart was required for the massive transfusion protocol, which enables rapid and mobile handling of patients in respiratory distress.

 In 2022, the BMP Foundation turned its attention to the Operating Room at the BMP Hospital.
 At the time, the worldwide health emergency was declared critical by the World Health Organization (WHO), which led to the change in procedures in hospital centers.
 In this context, the addition and improvement of medical equipment became one of the main solutions to maintain the efficiency of healthcare services, despite the slowdowns caused by the pandemic.